Allow more time to visit and expect lines for small elevators while large elevator system is renovated. Walking exit is steep.

 Leave No Trace

 Leave No Trace is a national program that promotes the protection of our nation’s wildlands through education, research, and partnerships.
 Leave No Trace teaches minimum impact hiking and camping skills and wildland ethics and builds awareness, appreciation, and respect for our public recreation places.
 The four federal land management agencies—the National Park Service, the US Forest Service, the Bureau of Land Management, and the US Fish and Wildlife Service—all promote the Leave No Trace message.
 Working with outdoor retailers, educators, and user groups these federal agencies are helping to make Leave No Trace the common language for all outdoor enthusiasts.

-With increasing visitor use, both day and overnight, it is important to minimize our impacts and Leave No Trace of our visits to wilderness, parks and special other places.
+With increasing visitor use, both day and overnight, it is important to minimize our impacts and Leave No Trace of our visits to wilderness, parks and other special places.
 Trips that include awareness and the use of minimum impact practices conserve natural conditions of the outdoors which make the adventure enjoyable and allows others the same experience.